 Round the number 8,452 to the nearest 1,000: 8,000

 The process of estimation is based on rounding numbers.
 In math, estimation is frequently used when we’re dealing with arithmetic including long numbers.
 When we would have the problem 567 + 248 while needing only a close answer, we would use estimation.

-Our example could have us changing the given values to 600 plus 200, or 570 plus 250. our first step would be rounding both numbers (oo a certain place) and then do our math.
+Our example could have us changing the given values to 600 plus 200, or 570 plus 250.
+Our first step would be rounding both numbers (to a certain place) and then do our math.
 Our answer then would be an estimated actual answer.

 We need to keep in mind that estimation may give us answers that are pretty different from actual answers.
 In our example, we have estimations of 800 and 820.
 While the actual answer is 815, we can see that our estimations were actually somewhat off.
 Let’s look at 2 more interesting examples:

 When we round to the nearest 10 we get: 240 + 470 = 710

 When we round to the nearest 100 we get: 200 + 500 = 700

 When we round to the nearest 10 we ger: 860 – 200 = 660